cabforum/servercert/docs/BR.md

 #### 7.1.4.1 Name Encoding

+The following requirements apply to all Certificates listed in [Section 7.1.2](#712-certificate-content-and-extensions).
+Specifically, this includes Technically Constrained Non-TLS Subordinate CA Certificates, as defined in [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile), but does not include certificates issued by such CA Certificates, as they are out of scope of these Baseline Requirements.

+For every valid Certification Path (as defined by [RFC 5280, Section 6](https://tools.ietf.org/html/rfc5280#section-6)):

+* For each Certificate in the Certification Path, the encoded content of the Issuer Distinguished Name field of a Certificate SHALL be byte-for-byte identical with the encoded form of the Subject Distinguished Name field of the Issuing CA certificate.
+* For each CA Certificate in the Certification Path, the encoded content of the Subject Distinguished Name field of a Certificate SHALL be byte-for-byte identical among all Certificates whose Subject Distinguished Names can be compared as equal according to [RFC 5280, Section 7.1](https://tools.ietf.org/html/rfc5280#section-7.1), and including expired and revoked Certificates.

-When encoding a `Name`, the CA SHALL ensure that:
+Effective 2022-10-01, when encoding a `Name`, the CA SHALL ensure that:

   * Each `Name` MUST contain an `RDNSequence`.
   * Each `RelativeDistinguishedName` MUST contain exactly one `AttributeTypeAndValue`.
   * Each `RelativeDistinguishedName`, if present, is encoded within the `RDNSequence` in the order that it appears in [Section 7.1.4.2](#7142-subject-attribute-encoding).
     * For example, a `RelativeDistinguishedName` that contains a `countryName` `AttributeTypeAndValue` pair MUST be encoded within the `RDNSequence` before a `RelativeDistinguishedName` that contains a `stateOrProvinceName` `AttributeTypeAndValue`.
-  * Except where explicitly specified, each `Name` MUST NOT contain more than one instance of a given `AttributeTypeAndValue` across all `RelativeDistinguishedName`s.
+  * Each `Name` MUST NOT contain more than one instance of a given `AttributeTypeAndValue` across all `RelativeDistinguishedName`s.

-In addition to the above, the following requirements SHOULD be met by all newly-issued Technically Constrained Non-TLS Subordinate CA Certificates, as defined in [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile), and MUST be met for all other Certificates, regardless of whether the Certificate is a CA Certificate or a Subscriber Certificate.

-For every valid Certification Path (as defined by [RFC 5280, Section 6](https://tools.ietf.org/html/rfc5280#section-6)):

-* For each Certificate in the Certification Path, the encoded content of the Issuer Distinguished Name field of a Certificate SHALL be byte-for-byte identical with the encoded form of the Subject Distinguished Name field of the Issuing CA certificate.
-* For each CA Certificate in the Certification Path, the encoded content of the Subject Distinguished Name field of a Certificate SHALL be byte-for-byte identical among all Certificates whose Subject Distinguished Names can be compared as equal according to RFC 5280, Section 7.1, and including expired and revoked Certificates.
+**Note**: [Section 7.1.2.2.1](#71221-cross-certified-subordinate-ca-naming) provides an exception to the above `Name` encoding requirements when issuing a [Cross-Certified Subordinate CA Certificate](#7122-cross-certified-subordinate-ca-certificate-profile), as described within that section.

 #### 7.1.4.2 Subject Attribute Encoding